Introduction

 Identification

-The WBC pipette features a wider bore than an RBC pipette.
-Inside the bulb, a white bead facilitates uniform mixing.
-Clear graduations appear at the 0.5, 1, and 11 marks, allowing precise dilution.
+The WBC pipette has a wider bore than the RBC pipette.
+Inside the bulb, a white bead ensures proper mixing of blood and diluent.
+Clear graduations at 0.5, 1, and 11 marks allow accurate dilution.

 Dilution Principle

-When blood reaches the 0.5 mark and diluting fluid fills up to the 11 mark, the final dilution becomes 1:20.
+When blood is drawn up to the 0.5 mark and diluting fluid reaches the 11 mark, a final dilution of 1:20 is achieved.

 Composition